-As of the end of 2014, OHCHR was operating or supporting 66 field presences.
+As of the end of 2015, OHCHR was operating or supporting 65 field presences.
 In-country presence is essential to identifying, highlighting and developing responses to human rights challenges in close collaboration with governments and the broader United Nations system.
-Responses may involve training judges, soldiers and police, helping to draft national legislation that is in line with international human rights standards and working with States on the fulfilment of their obligation to implement the recommendations issued by the human rights mechanisms, including the UPR.
-In many countries and regions, the Office cooperates with human rights groups, academic and research institutions and civil society organizations, including charities, advocacy groups and other NGOs, to strengthen their capacity and effectiveness.
-Staff are also deployed to rapidly developing humanitarian or other crises and to support fact-finding missions or commissions of inquiry into serious human rights abuses.
+Responses may involve training police, soldiers and judges, helping to draft national legislation that is in line with international human rights standards and working with States on the fulfilment of their obligations to implement the recommendations issued by the human rights mechanisms, including the UPR.
+In many countries and regions, the Office cooperates with human rights groups, academic and research institutions and civil society organizations (CSOs), including charities, advocacy groups and other NGOs, to strengthen their capacity and effectiveness.
+Staff are also deployed to rapidly developing humanitarian or other crises and to support the mandated fact-finding missions and commissions of inquiry that are established in response to serious human rights abuses.